ECE faculty receive a $1.5 million Department of Defense grant to study opportunistic sensing

 - This research may help in developing Future Combat Systems and Network Centric Warfare.

-The Army Research Laboratory of the U.S. Department of Defense (DoD) has allotted ECE Professors Thomas S Huang, Mark Allan Hasegawa-Johnson, and Tamer Basar $1,446,800 spread over 5 years to study opportunistic sensing.
+The Army Research Laboratory of the U.S. Department of Defense (DoD) has allotted ECE Professors Thomas S Huang, Mark Hasegawa-Johnson, and Tamer Basar $1,446,800 spread over 5 years to study opportunistic sensing.

 This is one of the DoD’s Multiple University Research Initiatives (MURI).